A-Ahmed100216/OOP_bank_account_task/README.md

 * New Project and Repository
 * Create a README.md for your documentation of this task.
 * At least 5 commits
-* Uses OOP - must be in class and method format
+* Use OOP - must be in class and method format
 * Has documentation
 * Follows best practices